DominikN/docs_new/docs/manuals/index.md

 id: index
 ---

-## CORE2 manual ##

-A description of all hardware functionalities of CORE2 development board: specifications, connectivity, electrical parameters etc.
+This section conains a technical documentation for hardware products provided by Husarion:

-## CORE2mini manual ##
+## ROSbot ##

-A description of all hardware functionalities of CORE2mini development board: specifications, connectivity, electrical parameters etc.
+4x4 drive autonomous mobile robot platform with LIDAR, RGB-D camera, IMU, encoders, distance sensors.
+Powered by ROS.

-## Telepresence robot kit manual ##
+## CORE2 ##

-A manual describing an open source self-balancing telepresence robot kit based on CORE2
+A robotic controller that powers ROSbot.

-## ROSbot manual ##
+## CORE2mini ##

-Hardware documentation of ROSbot.
+A small-factor version of CORE2 with less ports (discontinued).

-## Husarion add-ons ##
+## CORE2 add-ons ##

-Description of extension sets for CORE2 or CORE2-ROS
+Extension sets for CORE2 controllers only (discontinued)